 John W. Minard was born on Aug.
-7, 1855 near New Rumley, Harrison County, OH, thought to have been the son of Jacob and Mary Ann (Kimmel) Minerd.
-Very little is known of his life.
+7, 1855 near New Rumley, Harrison County, OH, believed to have been the son of Jacob and Mary Ann (Kimmel) Minerd.

-John married Rebecca E. Galbaugh (1855-1935), the daughter of John and Susanna (Knouff) Gelbaugh and a native of Wisconsin.
-Thus she would have been a cousin to her great-aunt, Rebecca (Knouff) Minard.
+Circa 1875, when he would have been about 20 years of age, John was joined in the bonds of holy wedlock with 20-year-old Rebecca E. Galbaugh (Aug.
+1855-1935), the daughter of John and Susanna (Knouff) Gelbaugh and a native of Wisconsin.
+Thus Rebecca would have been a cousin to John's great-aunt, Rebecca (Knouff) Minard.

-The Minards had at least three children -- Cora Alice Cowen, Laura L. Jamison and Charles Milton Minard.
+The Minards produced at least three children -- Cora Alice Cowen, Laura L. Jamison and Charles Milton Minard.

 In 1902, a Cadiz Republican article reported that they entertained their son in law "Mr. George Jamison of Dennison [who] was in Cadiz last Friday on business.
 He and Mrs. Jamison have been visiting her parents Mr. and Mrs. J.W.
 Minard, near Jewett."